junfanz1/LangGraph-Reflection-Researcher/README.md

 * **LangChain:** Used for building LLM applications, including prompt templating, output parsing, and tool usage.
 * **LangGraph:** Used to create stateful, multi-actor applications by defining a graph of nodes and edges.

-LangGraph Components
-- Nodes (Python functions)
-- Edges (connect nodes)
-- Conditional Edges (make dynamic decisions to go to node A or B)

-State Management: dictionary to track the graph’s execution result, chat history, etc.

-Reflection Agents: prompt to improve quality and success rate of agents/AI systems.

 * **OpenAI GPT-4 Turbo Preview:** The LLM used for generating and refining answers.
 * **Tavily Search API:** Used for web search to gather additional information.
 * **Pydantic:** Used for data validation and schema definition.